Code-keys/yolo-darknet/README.md

 # updating...

-Aim to create a simple way to use all net by darknet.
+Aim to create a simple way to optimizer&&speed all model by darknet.

 	cut-channel prune
 	cut-layer prune

 # yolov5.cfg
 A implementation of yolov5 using darknet. including  s ,m ,l, x.